jonathanabennett/megastrike/README.md

 #### Ready to Play

-If you have completed all of these steps, click the "Launch Game" button.
+Once you have completed all of these steps, click the "Launch Game" button.

 #### Zooming the map

-In addition to the zoom in and zoom out buttons, the keyboard shortcuts for + and - should also zoom the map.
+In addition to the zoom in and zoom out buttons, the keyboard shortcuts for + and - also zoom the map.

 ### Initiative Phase